-(ii) Short-term Compensated Absences
+(B) Short-Term Compensated Absences

 Employee entitlements to annual leave are recognised when they accrue to employees.
 A provision is made for the estimated liability for employee entitlements to annual leave as a result of services rendered by employees up to the balance sheet date.